thedirtyd/yet-another-media-player/README.md

 - Switch between multiple media players in a single card using chips
 - Group supported players
+  - Control volume as a group or individually
 - Separate volume entity via YAML
+- Add background image sensor for when not in use
 - Auto-switches to the active media player
   - Manually selected players will pin in place for the current session until manually removed
 - Action buttons run any Home Assistant service or script